monitoringartist/dockbix-agent-xxl/README.md

 # Troubleshooting

-Troubleshooting: check container logs `docker logs zabbix-agent-xxl`.
+Check container logs `docker logs zabbix-agent-xxl`.
 Development is driven by customer.
 You can still report bugs, however customer bugs/feature requests will be prioritized.
+Please provide all details to replicate your issue (Docker/OS version, how was started zabbix-agent/monitored container, listing of you cgroup pseudofiles, ....).
 Keep in mind that limited Docker image doesn't provide all Zabbix agent features.

 # Support

 Free public Docker image `monitoringartist/zabbix-agent-xxl-limited` has best effort support.
 Paid private Docker image `monitoringartist/zabbix-agent-xxl` has a standard tech support and its issues are prioritized.
-Our response time is 1 working day.
+Our typical response time is 1 working day.

 # Security issues

 Our zabbix-agent-xxl Docker images are secutiry scanned regularly.
 All detected vulnerabilities are fixed*:

-* Critical - within 72 hours of notification
+* Critical vulnerabilities - within 72 hours of notification
-* Major - within 7 days of notification
+* Major vulnerabilities - within 7 days of notification

 \*except Zabbix security issues, which will be reported directly to Zabbix vendor